DamoNeer/hacker-blog/_posts/2021-04-18-Roy's-Randomness.md

 ![image](https://user-images.githubusercontent.com/81070073/115175416-c61cd080-a07f-11eb-992f-71c699bb1295.png)

 There are only three types of packets: SYN, RST, and PSH.
 If we assume the PSH packet is a pause between characters, we will see that the group of characters are between 4 and 5, which could be Morse code.
+(Please note that Wireshark did the color coding by default.
+It was not my doing.)

 Assuming SYN is dot while RST is dash, I will get an output that seems to be in hexadecimals.
 Once I convert from hex to ASCII, I will get the flag!